+2.1.7.1 (Amended by OPA Nos.
+10 & 17)

-2.1.7.1 In accordance with the Provincial Policy Statement, farm consolidation shall mean the acquisition of additional farm parcels to be operated as one farm operation.
-Farm consolidation may result in the identification of existing farm dwellings which are rendered surplus to the consolidated
+In accordance with the Provincial Policy Statement, farm consolidation shall mean the acquisition of additional farm parcels to be operated as one farm operation.
+Farm consolidation may result in the identification of existing farm dwellings which are rendered surplus to the consolidated farm operation.
+Consents to sever and convey existing farm dwellings which were built and occupied for a minimum of ten years, and which are surplus to a consolidated farm operation, may be permitted within the Agriculture designation in accordance with the following policies:

-- a) In the opinion of Council, a land use conflict shall not be created with agricultural operations or other existing land uses in the immediate area of the subject lands; - b) Only one surplus farm dwelling may be severed pursuant to each corporate farm consolidation; - c) A minimum of one existing farm dwelling within the amalgamated Township of Malahide must be retained by the proponent corporate farm operation, or a registered owner of the proponent corporate farm operation.
+a) In the opinion of Council, a land use conflict shall not be created with agricultural operations or other existing land uses in the immediate area of the subject lands;